ysyk2021/mastering-conflict-resolution/src/chapter-7-2.md

-# The Facilitator's Role In Managing Workplace Conflict

 Facilitation is a process of guiding a group to achieve its objectives by creating an open and inclusive environment.
 In the context of workplace conflict, a facilitator plays a crucial role in managing the conflict and guiding the group towards a resolution.